Wojtazzzz/adsite-pro/README.md

 gh repo clone Wojtazzzz/adsite-pro && cd adsite-pro
 ```

-2. Setup env variables and fill them with your custom credentials
+2. Setup env variables, by default there is no need to change anything

 Root:
 ```sh